Revenuelab – how to register?

 - Number of repeat deposits (usually 2 or 3);

 - Wagering: A player must wager X times his deposit.
-For example, wagering x20 for a $10 FD means that player has to bet $200 and then he will qualify;
+For example, wagering x20 for a $10 FD means that the player has to bet $200, and then he will qualify;

 - ROI (profit) of the traffic as a whole;

-- Anti-fraud: if a player has multiple accounts (multi-accounting), similarity in behavioral patterns, etc;
+- Anti-fraud: if a player has multiple accounts (multi-accounting), similarity in behavioural patterns, etc.;

-- Some advertisers limit the time in which conversion can occur from registration to deposit, for example, 10 days;
+- Some advertisers limit the time in which conversion can occur from registration to deposit, for example, ten days;

 - It is also worth noting that new conversions may fall on a hold period, after which the advertiser will decide whether to count them or not.

-Of course, all the conditions do not apply at once: it is usually a combination of several of them.
+Of course, all the conditions do not apply at once: it is usually a combination of several.
 You have to be sure to dive into the nuances of each offer and try to pick the one where the traffic best matches the KPIs.
-It may be better to get less CPA but more conversions counted than high CPA and rejected conversions.
+It may be better to get less CPA, but more conversions counted than high CPA and rejected conversions.
 As the saying goes, less is better.

-Let’s take an example: An advertiser is willing to pay CPA=$120 for a player who contributes at least $25.
-Seems like a good deal for you, but the devil will be in the details.
-Let’s say the size of the first deposit turns out to be $20, and thus a fairly substantial percentage of your players will not qualify.
+For example, an advertiser is willing to pay CPA=$120 for a player who contributes at least $25.
+It seems like a good deal for you, but the devil will be in the details.
+Let’s say the size of the first deposit turns out to be $20, and thus a relatively substantial percentage of your players will not qualify.
 It may well be that CPA=$100 and baseline=min.dep=$20 would be more profitable.